Upper Bounds on the Size of Grain-Correcting Codes: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we derived two upper bounds, one on the maximum cardinality, $M(n,t)$, of a binary $t$-grain-correcting code of blocklength $n$, and the other on the asymptotic rate $R(\tau$).
-In both cases, the gap between the upper bound and the best known lower bound remains significant.
+In this paper, we derived upper bounds on the maximum cardinality, $M(n,t)$, of a binary $t$-grain-correcting code of blocklength $n$, and also on the asymptotic rate $R(\tau$).
+In nearly all cases, the gap between the upper bound and the best known lower bound remains significant.
 A natural question to ask is whether the putative upper bounds on $M(n,t)$ in Conjectures~\ref{conj:Phi_t} and \ref{conj:V} would yield a better bound on $R(\tau)$.

 The bound in Conjecture~\ref{conj:V} is the stronger of the two conjectured bounds, and its asymptotics are straightforward to analyze.
 Let $\overline{M}(n,t) = 2\sum_{\om = 0}^{n-1} \binom{n-1}{\om} \, \frac{1}{V(\om,t)}$ denote the upper bound in (\ref{Mnt_upbnd2}), and let $\overline{R}(\tau) = \lim_{n\to\infty} \frac{1}{n} \log_2 \overline{M}(n,n\tau)$.
 Conjecture~\ref{conj:V} implies that $R(\tau) \le \oR(\tau)$.
 By standard asymptotic analysis, we obtain